 Our academic program is paired with a strong respect for child development and a focus on encouraging age-appropriate independence.
 Our commitment to the arts supports both emotional and academic growth.
 We also purposefully promote kindness, cooperation, and the importance of everyday life lessons.
 Maintaining a positive school culture where every student feels safe and valued as a member of their school community is our priority.

-Neurologist Judy Willis argues the importance of eliminating stress from the school environment to promote learning.
+New brain research shows the importance of eliminating stress from the school environment to promote learning.
 Just as the brain needs stimulating input, it also needs rest to be able to process it.
-Overstimulation can lead to burnout, which engages filters in the brain that limit the flow of information and inhibit learning.
+Over-stimulation can lead to burnout, which engages filters in the brain that limit the flow of information and inhibit learning.
 Neurologists often subscribe to the saying, “the brain downshifts under stress.”
 By contrast, the brain works at optimal levels in positive emotional states.
-At Chrysalis we know we need relaxed brains to work with, so we create conditions that allow for them: allowing students to work at their “just right” level of challenge, reducing competition, creating a positive social culture, allowing students a say in their scheduling, and giving them time during their day to process what they’ve learned and prepare for their next task.
+At Chrysalis, we know we need relaxed brains to work with, so we create conditions that allow for them: allowing students to work at their “just right” level of challenge, reducing competition, creating a positive social culture, allowing students a say in their scheduling, and giving them time during their day to process what they’ve learned and prepare for their next task.

 Countless studies conclude that free play is essential in the development of the child.
 Child-driven, unstructured time is important for developing executive functioning (including problem-solving, decision-making, and goal-setting abilities), social and emotional maturity, self-direction, and a sense of control.
 This means it’s important for students to have a voice in their program and choices about the activities they engage in during the day.
 Time to “play” and process information is highly valued.